linkerd/website/linkerd.io/content/2/features/ha.md

   functional for any pods to be scheduled.
 * Sets [anti-affinity
   policies](https://kubernetes.io/docs/concepts/configuration/assign-pod-node/#affinity-and-anti-affinity)
-  on critical control plane components to achieve, if possible, that they are scheduled on separate nodes and in separate zones by default.
-Optionally, the scheduling on separate nodes can be made a hard requirement using a flag.
+  on critical control plane components to ensure, if possible, that they are scheduled on separate nodes and in separate zones by default.

 ## Enabling HA